 Guthrie’s Center for Wound Care and Hyperbaric Medicine provides a specialized, comprehensive course of therapy to assist in healing complex wounds.
 With 6,000 encounters a year, Guthrie is proud to have a 95% healing rate.
-Our team of physicians and certified nurses utilize advanced technology to wound healing which include individualized wound treatment such a total contact cast (TCC), Vacuum Assisted Closure (VAC), MIST therapy, bio-synthetic skin substitute and hyperbaric oxygen therapy.
+Our team of physicians and certified nurses utilize advanced technology to wound healing, including individualized wound treatment such a total contact cast (TCC), Vacuum Assisted Closure (VAC), MIST therapy, bio-synthetic skin substitute and hyperbaric oxygen therapy.

 - Diabetic wounds

-- Peripheral vascular disease, circulatory-related wounds (ischemic wounds, gangrene)
+- Peripheral vascular disease and circulatory-related wounds (ischemic wounds, gangrene)

 - Soft tissue necrosis (death of muscle or skin tissue) with infection

 - Traumatic wounds

 Hyperbaric Oxygen Therapy